gab-k/RP2040-Decoder/README.md

 - Pre-compiled software available and flashable via USB using your regular file explorer
 - Debugging via Serial Wire Debug or optional logging via stdio and UART/USB serial port

-Getting Started
+Getting Started & Documentation
 ------------

-The ["Getting Started"](https://github.com/gab-k/RP2040-Decoder/wiki/Getting-started) page provides an overview of the steps required to use the decoder as well as brief instructions for all the necessary steps.
+The [documentation](https://gab-k.github.io/RP2040-Decoder/) provides an overview of the steps required to use the decoder.
+It also tries to give an insight into how the hardware and software works.

 License